Bashaud Breeland

-Bashaud Breeland (born January 30, 1992) is an American football cornerback who is a free agent.
-He played college football at Clemson, and was drafted by the Washington Redskins in the fourth round of the 2014 NFL Draft.
+Bashaud Breeland (born January 30, 1992) is an American former professional football player who was a cornerback for eight seasons in the National Football League (NFL).
+He played college football for the Clemson Tigers, and was selected by the Washington Redskins in the fourth round of the 2014 NFL draft.
 He also played for the Green Bay Packers, Minnesota Vikings, and Kansas City Chiefs, having won Super Bowl LIV with the latter.

-Early years
+Early life

 Breeland attended Allendale-Fairfax High School in Fairfax, South Carolina, where he played football and basketball and ran track.
 In football, he played quarterback and defensive back.
 He was an All-state selection by The State and All-Atlantic Region team member by PrepStar.
 As a junior, he had 95 rushes for 789 yards with 12 touchdowns on offense, and totalled 76 tackles on defense.
 He led the Tigers to a 10–2 record as a senior after rushing for 1,270 yards and 15 touchdowns.
 He was also a starter on the basketball team.

 In track & field, Breeland won the state title in the 400m hurdles as a sophomore and junior, and helped his team reach the state title in track as a junior.
 He captured two state titles at the 2010 SCHSL State Championships, winning the 110m hurdles (15.06s) and the 400m hurdles (54.78s).
-He earned a tenth-place finish in the 300m hurdles at the 2010 Bob Hayes Invitational at 40.69 seconds.
+He earned a tenth-place finish in the 300m hurdles (40.69s) at the 2010 Bob Hayes Invitational.
 He was also timed at 4.41 in the 40-yard dash and posted a 280-pound bench press and 450-pound squat.

-Recruiting

-Regarded as a three-star recruit by Rivals.com, Breeland was regarded as the No. 22 safety in the nation and No. 6 player in South Carolina by Scout.com, and the No. 56 safety in the nation by ESPN.com.
-He chose Clemson over Penn State, South Carolina, Tennessee, and Virginia Tech.
+Regarded as a three-star recruit by Rivals.com, Breeland was regarded as the No. 22 safety in the nation and No. 6 player in South Carolina by Scout.com, as well as the No. 56 safety in the nation by ESPN.com.
+He chose to attend Clemson over Penn State, South Carolina, Tennessee, and Virginia Tech.

 College career

 Breeland attended Clemson University from 2010 to 2013.
 He finished his career with 136 tackles, three sacks and six interceptions.
-He entered the 2014 NFL Draft after his junior season.
+Breeland entered the 2014 NFL draft after his junior season.